IBMTechSales/klp-think2022-labs/1157_Liberty-VSCode/README.md

     <br/>

-3. From the Firefox browser in the VM access the **/health** endpoint to view the health status of the application.
+3. From the Web browser in the VM access the **/health** endpoint to view the health status of the application.

         http://localhost:9080/health